 Group Pensions will help you as much as they can, but as this is to do with tax rate changes, most queries would need to be referred to HMRC.

-There is a lot of information available on the HMRC website and we've attached some of the useful links below:
+There is a lot of information available on the HMRC website and we've listed some of the useful links below:

 You can also call or write to HMRC, please click here to be taken to their contact page.